2013–14 Iowa Hawkeyes women's basketball team

-The 2013–14 Iowa Hawkeyes women's basketball team will represent University of Iowa during the 2013–14 NCAA Division I women's basketball season.
-The Hawkeyes, led by fourteenth year head coach Lisa Bluder, play their home games at the Carver-Hawkeye Arena and were a members of the Big Ten Conference.
+The 2013–14 Iowa Hawkeyes women's basketball team represented University of Iowa during the 2013–14 NCAA Division I women's basketball season.
+The Hawkeyes, led by fourteenth year head coach Lisa Bluder, played their home games at the Carver-Hawkeye Arena and were a members of the Big Ten Conference.
 They finished with a record of 27–9 overall, 11–5 overall for a tie for a fourth-place finish.
 They lost in the championship game of the 2014 Big Ten Conference women's basketball tournament to Nebraska.
-They were invited to the 2014 NCAA Division I women's basketball tournament which they defeated Marist in the first round before getting defeated by Louisville in the second round.
+They were invited to the 2014 NCAA Division I women's basketball tournament, where they defeated Marist in the first round before getting defeated by Louisville in the second round.